flavorjones/loofah/README.md

 it's fast and has a nice API.

 Loofah excels at HTML sanitization (XSS prevention).
-It includes some nice HTML sanitizers, which are based on HTML5lib's whitelist, so it most likely won't make your codes less secure.
+It includes some nice HTML sanitizers, which are based on HTML5lib's safelist, so it most likely won't make your codes less secure.
 (These statements have not been evaluated by Netexperts.)